morganstanley/binlog/doc/Mserialize.md

  - Macros taking arbitrary number of arguments (e.g: member lists, enumerators) need to iterate over the given arguments.
-The iteration is done by loop unrolling, which is currently capped at 1024.
-This limit can be increased by regenerating foreach.hpp.
+The iteration is done by loop unrolling, which is currently capped at 100.
+This limit can be increased by regenerating foreach.hpp, but MSVC does not support macros with more than 127 arguments.

 # Design Rationale